The Church of St Andrew, Wimpole

 We seek to share the love of God amongst the generations in this parish and beyond.

-Parking is by using the National Trust’s Wimpole Park car park (pay and display).
+Parking is usually by using the National Trust’s Wimpole Park car park, but if you say that you are only visiting the church, you should not have to pay the National Trust entrance fee at The Visitor Centre, if you are not an NT Member.
+There are other parking arrangements for services; please contact the Rector or one of the Churchwardens.
 There is an uneven churchyard and path to the church.
 Stepped access up into the church and steps down into Chicheley chapel as well as steps up into Chancel.
 Heated.
 We welcome those with asistance dogs.
 No toilets.
-Guidebook.